Graph Max Shift: A Hill-Climbing Method for Graph Clustering: Graph Max Shift

-Graph Max Shift can be seen to belong in that class of algorithms.
-Assume that Graph Max Shift breaks ties between nodes by selecting the largest one when nodes are seen as an integers.
-Then define the node preorder $i \preceq_{N} j$ if $i=j$, or $q_i < q_j$, or $q_i = q_j$ and $i < j$; and define the edge preorder $(i,j) \preceq_{E} (i,k)$ if $j \preceq_{N} k$.
-Then it is a matter of checking that the Morse Clustering algorithm with these two preorders coincides with Graph Max Shift.
+Graph Max Shift is a Morse clustering algorithm.
+Indeed, for convenience, assume that Graph Max Shift breaks ties between nodes by selecting the largest one when nodes are represented by their indices.
+Then define the node preorder $i \preceq_{N} j$ if $i=j$, or $q_i = q_j$ and $i < j$, or $q_i < q_j$; and define the edge preorder $(i,j) \preceq_{E} (i,k)$ if $j \preceq_{N} k$.
+Then it is a matter of checking that the Morse clustering algorithm with these two preorders coincides with Graph Max Shift.

-Although our algorithm belongs to the class of Morse Clustering algorithms, our motivation and that of \citet{strazzeri2022} are very different.
-The impetus for proposing Morse Clustering algorithms is to address the impossibility result of \citet{kleinberg2002}.
-In the context of weighted graphs, Kleinberg proposes three axioms that a clustering algorithm should satisfy, {\em scale-invariance}, {\em richness}, and {\em consistency}, and then proceeds to show that no algorithms satisfies all three.
-Strazzeri and S\'anchez-Garc\'ia offer some criticism of the consistency axiom, propose to replace it by a weaker axiom which they call {\em monotonic consistency}, and show that there is at least one Morse Clustering algorithm which satisfies this new axiom, and the other two axioms of scale-invariance and richness.
+Although our algorithm belongs to the class of Morse clustering algorithms, our motivation and that of \citet{strazzeri2022} are very different.
+Indeed, the impetus in \cite{strazzeri2022} for proposing Morse clustering algorithms is to address the impossibility result of \citet{kleinberg2002}.
+In the context of weighted graphs, Kleinberg proposes three axioms that a clustering algorithm should satisfy, {\em scale-invariance}, {\em richness}, and {\em consistency}, and then proceeds to show that no algorithm satisfies all three. \citet{strazzeri2022} offer some criticism of the consistency axiom, propose to replace it by a weaker axiom which they call {\em monotonic consistency}, and show that there is at least one Morse clustering algorithm which satisfies this new axiom, and the other two axioms of scale-invariance and richness.

-Due to the fact that the intention is very different to ours in the present work, it is not surprising that there is no analysis in \cite{strazzeri2022} of asymptotic consistency in the sense considered here, i.e., the recovery of gradient ascent flow clustering.
+Due to the fact that the intention is very different to ours in the present work, it is not surprising that there is no analysis in \cite{strazzeri2022} of asymptotic consistency in the sense considered here, i.e., the recovery of gradient ascent flow clustering in the context of a random geometric graph.